exis-io/exis-io.github.io/pages/samples/SwiftCardsTutorial2.md

 This is the second part of the Cards Against Humanity.
 In this section we'll implement game logic.

 iOS applications that go to the App Store take a lot of work in all aspects of app design, especially in regard to view code.
 We want to explore the benefits of designing applications to run over the fabric, so all of the view code has been completed for you.
-You can download a checkpoint of the project with the view code here.
-TODO.
+Download a [zip](https://github.com/exis-io/CardsAgainstPart1/archive/master.zip) or clone the [repository](https://github.com/exis-io/CardsAgainstPart1).

 ## Game Flow
 Before we get started, a brief overview of Cards Against Humanity gameplay from wikipedia: